qmtran/openstack-labs/lab-00/README.md

     * `sudo yum install -y vim nano`

         These hosts are super bare-bones.
-This command installs nano, a common text editor, used at the command line.
+This command installs nano, a common (user friendly) CLI text editor.
+You can use vi or vim, however, all lab instructions will be given assuming the use of nano.

     * `sudo hostname jumper`

         This command sents the name of the 'jumper' machine to 'jumper'.
 Please use 'jumper' and not an inventive naming scheme.
 This helps making the troubleshooting process manageable.

-    * `sudo vi /etc/hostname` or `sudo nano /etc/hostname`
+    * `sudo nano /etc/hostname`

       the content of the file should be the single, lowercase, name of the instance

     * `exit`

+        The terminal session will exit.
+After it does, log right back in...

     * `ssh centos@<Public IP Address> -i student.pem`

-    bash should look like this now: `[centos@<hostname> ~]` where hostname is the approprate instance name
+        bash should look like this now: `[centos@jumper ~]`

   0. Prevent hostname updates on reboot

-    * `sudo vim /etc/cloud/cloud.cfg`
+    * `sudo nano /etc/cloud/cloud.cfg`

     Comment out these two entries uner `cloud_init_modules`: